 Now many of those Facebook stores are closing.
 A Bloomberg report this weekend pointed out that Gap, J.C.
 Penney, Nordstrom and GameStop have all opened and closed shops on Facebook within the past year — undermining expectations that the social network will become a major revenue driver for retailers over the next decade.
 “We just didn’t get the return on investment we needed from the Facebook market, so we shut it down pretty quickly,” Ashley Sheetz, VP of marketing and strategy at GameStop, told Bloomberg.

 Les 5 raisons de l'échec des boutiques sur Facebook - TRIBUNE.
 3 Ways Content and Commerce Are Colliding In Online Retail.
 Lately we've witnessed the intersection of content and commerce, an emerging breed of retail site that features magazine-like editorials, photo spreads and inspiring video, all designed to instruct and, ultimately, sell a product.

+We've identified three sites that best exemplify that model — sites that go beyond a side blog or other siloed content offering and thoroughly integrate content into an engaging and meaningful retail experience.
+Mr Porter Mr. Porter suggests clothing from its catalogue via a feature about iconic '70s looks captured on film.
 Social Shopping, que réserve FaceBook ?
 InteractiveAmy we will make it up to you! #RamonWOW Dominos Pizza Chicago - Uploaded by dpzramon.
 F-Commerce Lessons from Facebook’s Growing Movie Rental Library.
 So the embryonic and experimental Facebook movie rental service by Warner Bros now includes Batman: The Dark Knight, Harry Potter movies (Sorcerer’s Stone, Chamber of Secrets), Inception, Yogi Bear and Life as We Know It.

 Fans can rent a film for 48 hours (alas not 488 hours as VentureBeat reports), paying with 30 Facebook Credits ($3), courtesy of Milyoni-powered software, and have full control of it in terms of pausing, rewinding, fast forwarding and resuming.
 They can also post comments on the movie, interact with friends as they watch, and update their status.
 As proof of concept that Facebook could have a future as a premium digital distribution platform – it’s brilliant, and sent Netflix shares tumbling.
 But it’s just a start.
 Facebook, les réseaux sociaux et les consommateurs: je t'aime moi non plus!
 3LiveShop: The Future Of Shopping Is Here.
 I see a lot of cool things every day.

 But not many are actually game changers, things that would shape industry, behavior, service or experiences… This one will… But not everyone will like it!
 3 have just launched the “3LiveShop” a sort of video call through your computer/webcam that blends a seamless sales and service experience in real time, with a real person, essentially delivering the physical store’s customer benefits to just about anyone, anywhere, online.
 High-Tech : Facebook : 600 millions d'acheteurs potentiels.
 L'ouverture de boutiques au sein du site communautaire est sur le point de transformer le réseau social en galerie marchande.

 While visiting Florida last October, I noticed a wall of gift cards near one of the checkout counters at a Target store.
 Gift cards are big business these days and many retailers are getting in on the action.
 With all of the options available, one brand really jumped out at me.
 It was a gift card for Facebook.
 The current incarnation of these gift cards assigns Facebook Credits into your Facebook profile, which can be used to buy stuff like virtual tractors in the popular online game, Farmville, or toward other virtual goods.

 Commerce product marketing manager Deb Liu described the feature on-stage today at the Inside Social Apps InFocus conference in San Francisco.
 (I’m at the conference, but I was busy writing about other news, so for this story I’m relying on the coverage from Forbes and All Things Digital.)
 The idea is to let users tell their friends about virtual goods purchases that they’ve made in Facebook games.
 A Year in Social Commerce [infographic.
 Médias sociaux > Les pratiques de commerce en ligne sur Facebook gagnent en maturité.